Test TLS connection to Docker Hub

 }Restart Docker to apply:

 sudo systemctl restart dockerNote: The default MTU is 1500, but VPNs and some cloud networks use smaller values due to encapsulation overhead.
+You can confirm your real path MTU with ip link show on the host interface, or by testing with ping -M do -s 1400 registry-1.docker.io.

 DNS issues can delay connection setup and contribute to timeouts.
-Configure Docker to use reliable public DNS servers:
+Configure Docker to use reliable DNS servers:

 # Edit Docker daemon configuration